-- Contact precautions (including use of long sleeve fluid repellent gown and latex or similar non-latex gloves with tight fitting cuffs for contact with the patient or their environment).
+- Contact precautions (including the use of long sleeve fluid repellent gown and latex or similar non-latex gloves with tight fitting cuffs for contact with the patient or their environment).

 - Standard (universal) precautions including careful attention to hand hygiene.

-- When caring for suspect or probable avian flu cases, healthcare workers should wear eye protection for all patient contact.
+- When caring for suspect or probable avian flu cases, health care workers should wear eye protection for all patient contact.

 - Standard (universal) precautions when handling any clinical waste, which must be placed in leak-proof biohazard bags or containers and disposed of safely.

 - Long sleeve fluid repellent gowns and latex or similar non-latex gloves with tight fitting cuffs should be worn by all persons entering the room of a suspect or probable case.